C-Tracy/SpatialEcology/Project/README.md

 conda install -c conda-forge cdo
 ```

+# The following lines of code are notes for CBT and are not yet working.

+The data download works, however the date format needs to be reformatted before loading into OpenDrift which I was not successful as this netCDF file format is weird to work with, and opendrift isn't the most clear on the errors provided

 ## Downloading OSCAR Ocean Current Data
 ```{bash}
 #set start and end date to your desired range